About Me

 Dr. Savanna Forry, OTD, OTR/L

-My approach is strength-based, function-focused, and sensory-informed looking at the whole picture of how you function.
-That means our sessions are practical, collaborative, and centered on real life- not just talking about challenges, but actively figuring out what helps you do the things that matter most.
+My goal is to make life feel more manageable, sustainable, and aligned with how you function best.
+That means our sessions are practical, collaborative, and rooted in real life- not just talking about challenges, but actively building strategies that help you do what matters most.

 -